nathankurt/k8s-cert/notes/core-concepts.md

     * While the master node is being upgraded, control plane components such as apiserver, scheduler, and controller managers go down briefly.
       * master going down doesn't mean your worker nodes and applications on the cluster are impacted. all workloads hosted on the worker nodes continue to server users as normal.
       * since master is down, all management functions are down. can't access the cluster using kubectl or other kubernetes api.
-        * cannot deploly new apps or delete/modify existing ones.
+        * cannot deploy new apps or delete/modify existing ones.
         * controller manager won't function either. if a pod was to fail, new pod won't be automatically created.
-  * once upgraded, cluster shoulbe be back to function normally
+  * once upgraded, cluster should be be back to function normally
   * now time to upgrade worker nodes.
     * could upgrade all at once, but then your pod is down and users aren't able to access applications.
 Once the upgrade is complete, the nodes are back up, new pods are scheduled and users can resume access.
       * Not a great way to go.